farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

    is displayed in the :ref:`IPython Sphinx directive module` section at the bottom of the page.

-You can `doctest` multi-line output as well.
+You can `@doctest` multi-line output as well.
 Just be careful when using non-deterministic inputs like random numbers in the IPython directive.